You can import your contacts in Salesmate either from Google Contacts (Gmail) or through a CSV/Excel file.

 - Select Import from Excel or Google Contacts

-- Click on Profile Icon top right corner
+- Click on Profile Icon at the top right corner

 - Select Setup